OET

 “I was asked to talk and write about furniture and modern art, but I don’t know much about these topics,” Emjee said.
 “I couldn’t talk about the topics very well.”

-“I reviewed for two-months with a friend and it was really helpful.
+“I studied for two-months with a friend and it was really helpful.
 Everything we learnt was related to nursing, all the words and the language is the same as what I use in my role as a nurse.”

 Advice for fellow Filipino nurses

-With so many looking to make the leap to a new country, we wanted to know what advice Emjee would give to other nurses in the Philippines.
+With so many healthcare professionals looking to make the leap to a new country, we wanted to know what advice Emjee would give to other nurses in the Philippines.
+“Go for a job you really want, one that fits your lifestyle and who you want to be,” she said.

 “I left nursing in the Philippines and got a corporate job, but I felt something was missing,” she said.
-“So, I decided to become a nurse again, but I didn’t want to work in hospital or clinic.”
+“So, I decided to become a nurse again, but I didn’t want to work in hospital or clinic.
+I wanted to be outside and with patients in the community, so I applied for a community nurse role after volunteering for three months.”

 Emjee believes that nurses should choose the role that fits them.
 That could be in a hospital, a clinic, working with older people or with kids.